giulianopz/lfcs/domains/5-service-configuration/g.md

 ### Inspecting Units and Unit Files

-By now, you know how to modify a unit’s state by starting or stopping it, and you know how to view state and journal information to get an idea of what is happening with the process.
-However, we haven’t seen yet how to inspect other aspects of units and unit files.
+By now, you know how to modify a unit's state by starting or stopping it, and you know how to view state and journal information to get an idea of what is happening with the process.
+However, we haven't seen yet how to inspect other aspects of units and unit files.

 A unit file contains the parameters that systemd uses to manage and run a unit.
 To see the full contents of a unit file, type:
 `systemctl cat nginx.service`